watchthehit/btfree/BetFreeApp/BetFreeApp/BetFreeApp/README.md

 ## Documentation
 More detailed documentation can be found in the Documentation folder:
+- **DesignSystem.md**: Comprehensive guide to the unified design system
+- **UIStandardization.md**: Guidelines for maintaining UI consistency
+- **UIStandardizationMigrationGuide.md**: How to migrate to the design system
-- OnboardingDocumentation.md: Detailed explanation of the onboarding system
+- **OnboardingDocumentation.md**: Detailed explanation of the onboarding system
+- **AccessibilityGuidelines.md**: Ensuring the app is accessible to all users

 ## Troubleshooting